Brettzen/stuffs/README.md

 This is a list of projects that I'm working on to help strengthen my coding skills.
 Below is a simple description of each project.

+# CatClicker
+A web app for clicking on a cat from the menu on the left to display it on the right.
+Keeps track of clicks.
+This was made with Angular.js.

 # FunFacts
 FunFacts is a basic trivia app for Android.
 It was created using Java with the Android SDK and Maven.